nuiben/pyproj/google-py/README.md

-# Google It Automation with Python
+# Google IT Automation with Python

 This repo serves as a collection of practical IT projects to solve problems similar to those experienced by IT professionals in the real world.